-Special Programs Applications are due by Wednesday, October 24.
+Special Programs Applications are due by Thursday, November 7.

-Justices are appointed to the bench of the Princeton Model Congress Supreme Court are selected via application.
+Justices are appointed to the bench of the Princeton Model Congress Supreme Court via application.
 During the first few sessions, the justices study several landmark cases that have come before the United States Supreme Court and learn about major issues in constitutional interpretation under the guidance of Princeton University undergraduates with a background in constitutional law.
-The justices debate the merits of the bills passed by both the PMC Congress and signed by the President and rule on the constitutionality of the bills.
+The justices debate the merits of the bills passed by both the PMC Congress and signed by the PMC President and rule on the constitutionality of those bills.